 If you know what they are and why they matter, the problems you encounter throughout the film-making process will be more easily solved.

-This intensive, practical course will:
+This practical course covers:

 - Introduce you to the key elements of story structure